 Reducing Caffeine Intake

-It’s definitely hard to hear, but reducing the amount of caffeine you drink every day can help reduce your stress levels.
-This isn’t relegating just to coffee either.
+It’s hard to hear, but reducing the amount of caffeine you drink every day can help reduce your stress levels.
+This isn’t relegating just to coffee, either.
 Caffeine is found in “coffee, tea, chocolate and energy drinks.”
 Caffeine consumed in high doses has been linked to an increase in anxiety symptoms.
 With that said, proper caffeine consumption is dependent on how you feel.
-While, in general, “five or fewer cups per day is considered a moderate amount” that may change depending on your personal reaction.
+While, in general, “five or fewer cups per day is considered a moderate amount,” that may change depending on your reaction.

 Smile and Laugh